-Luke Elwes writes: “Some years ago I chose Turner’s ‘Evening Star’ for an Artist’s Eye talk at the National Gallery, a work that remains a touchstone, as it has done for other painters: Rothko studied it and Sean Scully made it the starting point for his current exhibition ‘Seastar’.
+Each artist finds in Turner their own key to transform their paintings into poetry.
+Artist Luke Elwes writes: ‘Some years ago I chose Turner’s “Evening Star” for an Artist’s Eye talk at the National Gallery, a work that remains a touchstone, as it has done for other painters: Rothko studied it and Sean Scully made it the starting point for his current exhibition ”Seastar”.
 It shares with much of Turner’s later work a provisional quality, in which a luminous field composed of sea and sky apparently draws on a particular moment and place yet remains timeless and open ended.
 It is an elemental space, animated by Turner’s ‘weather’ and illuminated with a fiery radiance.”

-The inspirational 2015 exhibition Late Turner: Painting Set Free at Tate Britain was revelatory for many, including Jonathan Jones in the Guardian, who wrote ‘Here at last is the Turner who matters – the man who invented modern painting.’
-The loose visionary way Turner handled paint in his later years was taken during his lifetime as a sign that he was going senile.
-Now it is clear that he had truly mastered his art and was moving it forward way beyond his time.
+Tate Britain’s 2015 exhibition Late Turner: Painting Set Free was a revelation to many, including Jonathan Jones in the Guardian, who wrote ‘Here at last is the Turner who matters – the man who invented modern painting.’
+The loose visionary way Turner handled paint in his later years was taken during his lifetime as a sign he was losing his mind.
+Now however it is clear that having truly mastered his art he was pushing it forward far beyond his time.

-Please let us know at firstname.lastname@example.org if you would like a notification when the artists’ new work becomes available to view online and an invitation to the opening.
+Please let us know at firstname.lastname@example.org if you would like an invitation to the opening.